 He’s a super-spy who skates.

 We also learn that the old Western character Texas Twister is part of the SHIELD super team, and so is another new character, Marvel Boy.
+He will later become Quasar, so I guess this is an important first appearance.

 Cap then fights them as a test of their ability.
 Because, again, every time a superhero meets someone in the 1970s he has to throw punches.